High Blood Pressure in Children and Teens

 If you have a family history of high blood pressure or heart disease, make sure your

-or her provider about ways to lose weight.
+provider about ways to lose weight.

 Key points about high blood pressure in children